leruce/iCJS/README.md

 Prog: Need to Work On (Need to finish the other first) 11/25

-ObStack: Just add peek to IntStack (Easy) 10/31
+ObStack: Done (Vector provide all the functions ie pop_back/push_back/back)

 Current Task:
-Write a Driver function to determine the first 5 files working state.
-Determine if there any issues that arise from Driver function.
-1 Week to complete 10/31
+Complete IMap file.
+Determine to adopt a new group into our group

 Work Order:
-Driver -> Debug -> IMap -> Toks -> ObStack -> Engine -> Prog
+IMap -> Toks -> Engine -> Prog